Receive SMS in Perl

 Step 7 - Run the Perl SMS example

-The lest thing that you have to do is to execute the Perl program.
+The last thing that you have to do is to execute the Perl program.
 For that, you just need to execute a simple command in Command Prompt.
 The command is 'perl *filename*.pl' as Figure 7 shows that.
 Then, just press Enter to execute the example program.
 The program prints the HTTP request that was sent to the SMS Gateway, and also prints the response message from the SMS Gateway.
 This contains all messages that was received by the SMS Gateway.

 run perl code